 - Hackers can steal as much information from 10 small nonprofits as they can from one large business.

-In this training, we will provide a general overview of what IT security is and why it’s important.
-We’ll walk through some bad practices commonly found in nonprofits and the potential security risks in those practices, and we’ll provide some basic procedures and recommendations you can implement immediately.
+In this training, we will provide a general overview of what IT security is and why it’s essential.
+We’ll walk through some lax practices commonly found in nonprofits and the potential security risks in those practices, and we’ll provide some necessary procedures and recommendations you can implement immediately.

 This course was previously titled Intro to IT Security.